isaacnmm/pestpolicy-hugo2XX/content/posts/does-apple-cider-vinegar-kill-fleas/index.md

 - doe
 - apple
 layout: post
-- -
-- Does apple cider vinegar kill [fleas](https://pestpolicy.com/does
-- baking
-- soda
-- kill
+---

-- fleas/)?To make your life and that of your pets as stress
-- free as possible, proper flea extermination is necessary.
+Does apple cider vinegar kill [fleas](https://pestpolicy.com/does-baking-soda-kill-fleas/)?To make your life and that of your pets as stress-free as possible, proper flea extermination is necessary.
 Summer is here, and unfortunately, it brings along a lot of flea activity plus the hatching of flea eggs.

-There is one tested method employed by many pet owners to get rid of fleas: [Vinegar](https://www.pacificcollege.edu/news/blog/2015/04/25/what
+There is one tested method employed by many pet owners to get rid of fleas: [Vinegar](https://www.pacificcollege.edu/news/blog/2015/04/25/what-does-apple-cider-vinegar-not-do)solution for fleas.
-- does
-- apple
-- cider
-- vinegar
-- not
-- do)solution for fleas.
 I take a closer look at how you can get rid of fleas with vinegar and Dawn dish soap.

 ##  Does Apple Cider Vinegar Kill Fleas?
 Natural Flea Repellent